A gradient flow approach to the Boltzmann equation: Collision rate equation and action

 \end{lemma}

-\begin{proof} Note that by the Assumption \ref{ass:standing} on the collision kernel $B$, the weak convergence of $\mu_n$ to $\mu$ implies the weak* convergence of $\mu^i_n$ to $\mu^i$ in $\cM(G)$ for $i=1,2$.
-Now the claim follows immediately from a general result on integral functionals, Proposition \ref{prop:lsc}. \end{proof}
+\begin{proof} Note that by the Assumption \ref{ass:kernel-bounded} on the collision kernel $B$, the weak convergence of $\mu_n$ to $\mu$ implies the weak* convergence of $\mu^i_n$ to $\mu^i$ in $\cM(\Omega)$ for $i=1,2$.
+Now the claim follows immediately from Lemma \ref{lem:Fprops}. \end{proof}